KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 I'm Kazu.
 I'm so excited talking for many Swift and iOS developers.

-Today, I talk about "TEST" since I'm a test engineer.
+Today, I will talk about "TEST" since I'm a test engineer.
-"Tasting" used in my title because my company is regarding with food.
+I used “tasting” in my title because my company is food-related.

 # about me

-At first, I introduce myself.
+At first, I will introduce myself.
 I'm Kazuaki Matsuo and working at Cookpad as a test engineer and Software Engineer in Quality.
 I've tried test automation for mobile and improved development processes and other some roles to improve several qualities for our services.